Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Discussion

-In addition to challenges in scoping a practitioner-centered research study for AI evaluation in journalism, the larger media market dynamics and business structure of journalism in the U.S. highlighted in the study of Tseng et al. \cite{, tseng2025ownership-8b2} could pose further challenges for constructing a benchmark that's representative of journalism at large.
+Another important consideration when designing for journalism practitioners in the U.S. specifically is the larger media market dynamics and business structure of journalism, which was also highlighted in Tseng et al. \cite{tseng2025ownership-8b2}.
 Competition for revenue streams looms over journalism organizations, large and small, in the face of new forms of news consumption, such as social media and chat-based AI, exerting pressure on news practitioners to emphasize the value in audience engagement and retention over other journalism values \cite{Young20102024}.
 Deteriorating audience trust of news \cite{doi:10.1177/14648849241299775} requires more transparency and disclosure from news organizations than ever before.
 Missteps in news practices and business strategies could lead to grave failures.
-Together, these forces may make many news organizations reluctant to share and collaborate on resources such as internal data and the limited editorial attention for the construction of a news benchmark.
-Even for our case study, our ability to navigate these tensions came down to the fact that some data journalists are quite transparent in their methodology \cite{Dodds08082024}, which created at least a small pool of data that could be leveraged to demonstrate the approach.
-Other journalistic use cases will require other approaches to create the conditions for data access, sharing, and editorial attention needed for benchmark development.
+Together, these forces creates heightened business risks for news organizations to share and collaborate on resources such as internal data and the limited editorial attention when there is no immediate incentives to do so.
+Research in the future might consider ways in which to align agendas and build trust with organizations in order to form mutually-beneficial and long-term partnerships when considering the design of generative AI systems rooted in practitioners' needs.